openjdk/jdk/src/jdk.jartool/share/man/jar.md

     `META-INF/versions/`*VERSION*`/`, where *VERSION* must be must be a positive integer whose value is 9 or greater.

-    At run time, where more than one version of a class exists in the JAR, the JDK will use the first one it finds, searching initially in the directory tree whose *VERSION* number matches the JDK's major version number.
-It will then look in directories with successively lower *VERSION* numbers, and finally look in the root of the JAR.
+    At run time, where more than one version of a class exists in the JAR file, the JDK will use the first one it finds, searching initially in the directory tree whose *VERSION* number matches the JDK's major version number.
+It will then look in directories with successively lower *VERSION* numbers, and finally look in the root of the JAR file.

 `-v` or `--verbose`
 :   Sends or prints verbose output to standard output.